Cornell Green (defensive back): Professional career

 Green was a college basketball player who never played a down of college football, that the Dallas Cowboys converted into a defensive back.

 On a tip from Utah State basketball coach LaDell Anderson, the Cowboys discovered and signed the multi-talented younger brother of then Red Sox infielder Pumpsie Green for $1,000.
-This was one of the innovative personnel decisions the Cowboys were renowned for.
+This was one of the innovative personnel decisions the Cowboys were known for.
 In another version, it was Green that approached Cowboys executive Gil Brandt at a Utah State football game and asked for a chance.

 At that time, he was leaning towards playing in the NBA, after being selected by the Chicago Zephyrs in the fifth round of the 1962 NBA draft.
 Even when he reported to the Cowboys' training camp in Marquette, Michigan, in 1962, he just thought of it as a $1,000 bonus.
 "I figured I’d go there for a week ... and they’d cut me," Green has said.

 His teammates nicknamed him "Sweet Lips" and Green eventually made the 1962 team as an undrafted free agent, learning fast enough to start 3 games and be selected to the NFL All-Rookie team.
 The next season, he became a full-time starter at left cornerback setting a career best with 7 interceptions.

-Green became a big-time contributor to Tom Landry’s intricate defensive schemes and a feared defender during his career.
+Green became a large contributor to Tom Landry’s intricate defensive schemes, and a feared defender during his career.
 All he was missing were the interception stats.
-Said Gil Brandt: "I mean, if Cornell had any kind of hands, he would’ve had three times as many interceptions as he got ... and the guy played basketball in college."
+Gil Brandt said: "I mean, if Cornell had any kind of hands, he would’ve had three times as many interceptions as he got ... and the guy played basketball in college."